 - Preheat your oven to 350°F / 180°C. Rub 12 muffin cups with butter, and set aside.

 - Combine the chopped dried apricots and water in a small sauce pan and bring to the boil over high heat.
 Add baking soda - this will cause it to foam up quite a bit.
 Remove from heat and give it a little stir, then set aside to cool.

-- In a small bowl, combine diced rhubarb with 1 Tbsp of granulated sugar.
+- In a small bowl, combine diced rhubarb with 1 tablespoon of granulated sugar.
 Toss to coat, and set aside.

-- In a large bowl sift together the oat flour, whole wheat pastry flour, baking powder, 1 Tbsp sugar, and salt.
+- In a large bowl sift together the oat flour, whole wheat pastry flour, baking powder, 1 tablespoon sugar, and salt.

 - In a medium bowl combine olive oil, eggs, and milk, and whisk until well combined.

 - Add the cooled apricots, grated ginger, chopped candied ginger, and the oat bran.

 - Add the dry ingredients to the wet mix, and mix carefully.
 Add the diced rhubarb and mix until well distributed.